nsg-ethz/ACC-Turbo/simulations/README.md

     * Execute: `./run_fig_11b.sh`
     * Result: `netbench/temp/accturbo/bottleneck_capacities`
     * Plots: [`netbench/projects/accturbo/analysis/bottleneck_capacities/plot.pdf`](netbench/projects/accturbo/analysis/bottleneck_capacities/plot.pdf)
-* 💡 *Hint:* This experiment takes the longest to execute since it involves two steps.
+* 💡 *Tip:* This experiment takes the longest to execute since it involves two steps.
 First, a python script processes the input pcaps from the dataset, clusters their packets online, and tags them with their assigned priorities.
 Then, we feed the resulting pcap traces into a virtual switch on Netbench, which forwards the packets based on their priorities towards a link of pre-configured capacity.
 The whole process takes quite some time.
 Feel free to just run the experiment for a subset of the clustering algorithms.
 You can do that, by adjusting the config. file `./run_fig_11b.sh`.

 ---